 Strength routines differ from powerlifting programs in that they are not specifically designed to maximize the single rep max of the competition power lifts.
 However, many strength programs can be reasonably used as off season work for powerlifters as long as the program followed by a powerlifting peaking program before a meet.

-Popular Strength Training Routines:
+Recommended Strength Training Routines: